The Cultural Lie Behind Sensitive Burnout

 Someone told you your feelings were hard to handle.

-And once you learn that, self-abandonment can start to feel like responsibility.
+And once you learned that, self-abandonment started to feel like your responsibility.

-Especially for people who became experts at anticipating everyone else’s needs while slowly disappearing from themselves.
+Especially those of us who became experts at anticipating everyone else’s needs while slowly disappearing from ourselves.

 One of my students described feeling like “a head in a jar.”